Pence says James Madison and the Bible helped him certify election results against Trump’s wishes

 “I know the media wants to distract from the Biden administration’s failed agenda by focusing on one day in January,” Pence told Fox News host Sean Hannity last month.
 “They want to use that one day to try and demean the character and intentions of 74 million Americans who believed we could be strong again and prosperous again and supported our administration in 2016 and 2020.”

-In his second visit to Iowa in recent months, Pence on Monday attempted to walk the line between defending his actions on Jan.
+In his second visit to Iowa in recent months, Pence on Monday attempted to walk a line between defending his actions on Jan.
 6 and touting the Trump administration’s policy successes on taxes, the military and security at the southern border, according to the Des Moines Register.
-The former vice president also favorably compared Trump to former president Ronald Reagan, calling them both, “one of a kind.”
+The former vice president also favorably compared Trump to former president Ronald Reagan, calling them both “one of a kind.”

-At the end of his talk, he thanked the crowd for “the affirmations of support” months after he left office.
+At the end of his talk, he thanked the crowd for “the affirmations of support” months after he had left office.

 “It means a lot to me,” he said.
 “It truly does.”